exploring siena & southern tuscany

 FITNESS:

-Above moderate: 3 x countryside walks over graded but unsealed paths; tours of hill towns; uneven ground at archaeological sites
+Above moderate: 3 x countryside walks over graded but unsealed paths; tours of hill towns; some steep hills to walk; uneven ground at archaeological sites

 GROUP SIZE: